Local Chile Experts

 Heading to a warmer climate down south is the beautiful landscape of the popular Lake District.
-With jaw-dropping scenery the Lake District offers some of Chile’s greatest jewels.
-Formed of stunning, rich blue lakes, extreme dense forestry that is excellent for hiking and monumental volcanoes, this is where Chile is its most pristine.
+With jaw-dropping scenery, the Lake District offers some of Chile’s greatest jewels.
+Formed of stunning, rich blue lakes, extremely dense forestry that is excellent for hiking and monumental volcanoes, this is where Chile is its most pristine.

 Finally, if you haven’t got enough added enough things on your to-do list already, Easter Island, one of the most remote places on the planet, and offers amazing prehistoric cultures and ancient sculptures.
 Sitting on Chile’s Pacific coast, along with Isla Robinson Crusoe, part of the Juan Fernandez archipelago, Easter Island consists of remarkable undulating, mountainous terrain, formed over the years from volcano activity.
 Isla Robinson Crusoe also boasts a rich abundance of wildlife and dense vegetation.